The guide to buying in NYC

 The "co" refers to cooperation between brokerages to share their exclusive listings, property information, and commissions.
 The traditional "open co-brokerage model, as described here by The New York Times, is familiar to most and where sellers generally covered all agents’ fees.
 However, today’s evolving structure empowers sellers to potentially pass along some or all of these costs to buyers.
 It creates new complexity and variables which both sides of the transaction must carefully consider. consider.
 To understand better how this may affect you as a buyer, consider booking a free buyer's consultation.

-Free buyer's consultation
+Book a free buyer's consultation

 Book a call